Coral-Ann/CV/README.md

 About me
 -------

-A spirited junior developer with a background in professional design and IT, excited to continue my tech industry journey!
-I'm looking forward to working within an agile team, apply my strengths, and learn from others to continually improve in both front-end and back-end development.
+A spirited junior developer with a background in professional design and IT, I am excited to continue my tech industry journey!
+I am looking forward to working in an agile team, applying my strengths and learning from others to grow my front-end and back-end development capabilities.

-Gained as a Freelance Artist, I intend to use my natural attention to detail, creativity, and experience with clients to use towards coding and consultation.
-Throughout my time as a Claims Manager and Tech Support I've thoroughly enjoyed working with others and supporting those around me, along with the challenge of solving problems both with clientel and software.
+Trained as a Freelance Artist, I intend to use my natural attention to detail, creativity and experience with clients to use towards coding and consultation.
+Throughout my time as a Claims Manager and in Tech Support I have thoroughly enjoyed working with others and supporting those around me, along with the challenge of solving problems both with clientele and software.

 As a [Makers Academy](https://makers.tech/about-us/) student, I produce polished, test-driven, DRY code.
-I can't wait to contribute to a range of future projects, my current personal project being a clean, updated gallery website.
+I cannot wait to contribute to a range of future projects, my next personal project being a clean gallery website.

-Programming Stack
+Tech Skills
 -------

 <p>